MBB-team/VBA-toolbox/_wiki/Multisession.md

 # Reading the inversion results

 In order to estimate your multisession model, just call ```VBA_NLStateSpaceModel``` as usual, but with the `options` structure set as above.
-The `posterior` structure will contain the usual outputs, plus a session-specific posterior structure:
+The `posterior` structure will contain the usual outputs, plus session-specific posterior structures:

 ```matlab
 % one structure for each session